 Since its inception in 2000, French-based underground label Ultimae Records has been setting the global standard for what could broadly be called ambient trance and its various genre spin-offs.
 For a broad view of the label check out the superb various-artist collections of the Fahrenheit Project series (2001-2007); for a close-up of individual talent on Ultimae look no further than Swedish duo Johannes Hedberg and Daniel Segerstad, aka Carbon Based Lifeforms.

-Post-Interloper, the band has taken two detours into beatless ambience.
-VLA (2011) is a single 60 minute track that's rather too minimal to work as anything other than background wallpaper, but Twenty Three (2011) is a stunner.
+Post-Interloper, the band has taken some detours into beatless ambience.
+One of them, VLA (2011), is a single 60 minute track that's rather too minimal to work as anything other than background wallpaper, but Twenty Three (2011) is a stunner.
 Tracks like "Terpene" and "Somewhere In Russia" offer some of the most cosmic, richly harmonic float music since the late 70's/early 80's heyday of Californian new age.
-CBL's sound design remains immaculate and its a revelation to hear the duo apply their craft to eight beatless, drone-based compositions.
+The duo's sound design remains immaculate and its a revelation to hear the duo apply their craft to eight beatless, drone-based compositions.
 Twenty Three is something of an exception to the classic CBL sound but an absolutely essential one.

-Also essential is the solo album Comfortable Void (2012) from Daniel Segerstad, recording as Sync24.
+Also essential for CBL fans is Comfortable Void (2012) from Daniel Segerstad, his second solo release under the name Sync24.
 The music has his band's same sense of mystery but is a little more personal and idiosyncratic.
 "Nanites" is a quite indefinable blend of slow breaks, electric piano sounds and a looped choral sample; pretty yet with a slightly sinister edge.
 "Sequor" spreads a slow, hypnotic arpeggio from acoustic guitar over a droning bass progression and hints of field recordings.
 "Something Something" and "Oomph" are probably the most CBL-sounding tracks; layers of bubbling machine bleeps and 303 acid lines beneath soaring, celestial melodies powered by muscular slowbeats.
-Comfortable Void is superb, up there with anything by CBL and one of the best Ultimae releases of all.
+Comfortable Void is superb, up there with anything by CBL.